electro-framework/framework/subsystems/interfaces/Interfaces/Http/RouterInterface.md

 # RouterInterface

 A service that assists in routing an HTTP request to one or more request handlers.
-<p>A handler (also called a *routable*) may generate an HTTP response and/or route to other handlers.
+<p>A handler may generate an HTTP response and/or route to other handlers.
 <p>The request will traverse a tree of interconnected handlers, until a full HTTP response is generated or the
 tree traversal is completed.

 > Note that not all nodes on the tree will be visited, as most routes will not match the request's URL.

+If the handler tree is exhausted, the router sends the request to the next handler on the application's main request handling pipeline.

+### A short introduction to Selenia's HTTP handling concepts

 Selenia's router has some unique features that set it apart from most other routers out there.

 For instance, it is a **hierarchical** router, while most other routers are linear ones.

-### Middleware
+It also allows multiple handlers to handle a request, each one generating a part of the response.
+This enables advanced features like *composite responses* and **Turboload** navigation.

+To understand the way the router works, it's important to know the main concepts behind the framework's HTTP request handling.
+We'll shortly outline them here before proceeding to the details of the routing process.

+#### Request Handlers

-HTTP middleware is a central concept on Selenia's routing.
+Request handlers are a central concept on Selenia's routing (and general HTTP processing).

-All routable elements on a routing graph are either route mappings, middleware or factories that produce middleware.
+All routable elements on a routing tree are either route mappings, request handlers or factories that produce handlers.

-#### What is middleware?
+##### What is a Request Handler?

-On most frameworks, middleware is used for implementing any logic you might stick between the request/response life cycle that's not necessarily part of your application logic.
+On many modern frameworks, **middleware** is used for implementing any logic you might stick between the request/response life cycle that's not necessarily part of your application logic.

 For example: